dishajk/Notes/installing-texlive-unix.md

 ```
-vim ~/.profile
 PATH=/usr/local/texlive/2020/bin/x86_64-linux:$PATH; export PATH
 MANPATH=/usr/local/texlive/2020/texmf-dist/doc/man:$MANPATH; export MANPATH
 INFOPATH=/usr/local/texlive/2020/texmf-dist/doc/info:$INFOPATH; export INFOPATH
 ```

-Test the installation
+####Test the installation

-`tex --version` should give you information about the TL installed in your system, if it does not, there is a problem with the PATH defined for the user.
+`tex --version` should give you information about the TL installed in your system.
+If it does not, there is a problem with the PATH defined for the user.
+You may have to add the PATH to your `~/.bashrc` file

 `latex sample2e.tex` should generate a log file